Addiction: Is it possible to quit smoking in 1-session?

 Can 1-session of hypnotherapy help a person to quit smoking?
 Is it really possible?
-And what is involve in the process?
+And what is involved in the process?
 Learn all about 360 Wellness Hub's evidence-based 1-session quit smoking program.
-For those who wants to quit smoking, there's no reason now not to quit.
+For those who want to quit smoking, there's no reason now not to quit.

 Why is smoking so addictive?

 When a person smokes, nicotine reaches the brain within about ten seconds.
 At first, nicotine improves mood and concentration, decreases anger and stress, relaxes muscles and reduces appetite.
 BUT regular doses of nicotine lead to changes in the brain, which then lead to nicotine withdrawal symptoms when the supply of nicotine decreases.
 To temporarily reduce the withdrawal symptoms, the person will smoke again and thereby reinforce the habit of smoking.
 This cycle is how most smokers become nicotine dependent.

 Is smoking is an addiction or addicted habit?

 Smoking tobacco is both a physical addiction and a psychological habit.
 The nicotine from cigarettes provides a temporary—and addictive—high.
 Eliminating that regular fix of nicotine causes your body to experience physical withdrawal symptoms and cravings.

 Why is nicotine addictive?

 Consuming nicotine—through regular cigarettes or vaping—leads to the release of the chemical dopamine in the human brain.
 As with many drugs, dopamine prompts or “teaches” the brain to repeat the same behaviour (such as using tobacco) over and over.